anweiss/cddl/README.md

 ## CLI

 A CLI has been made available for various platforms and as a Docker image.
-It can downloaded from the [Releases](https://github.com/anweiss/cddl/releases) tab.
+The binary can be downloaded from GitHub [Releases](https://github.com/anweiss/cddl/releases).
 The tool supports parsing of `.cddl` files for verifying conformance against RFC 8610.
-It also supports validation of `.cddl` documents against `.json` files.
-Detailed information about the JSON validation functions can be found in the [validating JSON](#validating-json) section below.
+It can also be used to validate `.json` documents and `.cbor` binary files against `.cddl` documents.
+Detailed information about the JSON and CBOR validation implementation can be found in the sections below.
 Instructions for using the tool can be viewed by executing the `help` subcommand:

 ```sh
 cddl help